World water crisis spurs inventors

 Among the projects on show is a British-designed greenhouse to create an oasis for crops in dry, windy places by exploiting the power of sun and wind to desalinate sea water.

-It has a 2,500 square meter commercial-scale plant in the Australian outback which started to produce tomatoes last year.
+It has a 2,500 square metre commercial-scale plant in the Australian outback which started to produce tomatoes last year.

 The walls of the greenhouse are covered in cardboard which resembles honeycomb.
 The walls act as evaporators -- soaking up moisture carried by the wind from the sea and condensing it into fresh water to produce crops.

-However, many experts are skeptical such projects can secure the massive sums of investment needed to produce huge amounts of fresh water.
+However, many experts are sceptical such projects can secure the massive sums of investment needed to produce huge amounts of fresh water.

 Some schemes are too early-stage to become meaningful solutions any time soon, such as a fuel cell powered by millions of bacteria which aims to remove salt from sea water.